Pearapps/AppStartupPerformanceTalk/AppStartup.md

 - Use less dynamic libraries
 - Use Swift and/or remove dead Objective-C code
 - Measure and optimize assets and UIViewController initializations during launch
-- Make sure your project settings are optimal for what tradeoffs you want
+- Make sure your project settings are optimal for the tradeoffs you want

+^ Utilizing all these techniques - we are now under 4 seconds from 12-15

 ---